GlaubeKeinemDev/valorantpicker/README.md

 * Be sure your agent set in the config is available
 * Be sure your Valorant is running
 * Try to run the .exe file as an administrative user
+* Be sure your defined language file inside the config exists
+* Be sure your language file sticks to the default format of key names
 ## Credits
 * [Valclient.py](https://github.com/colinhartigan/valclient.py) - used as Valorant client wrapper
 * [PyInstaller](https://pyinstaller.org/en/stable/) - used to transform Python Code to an .exe file